-You will be expected to keep your class book up-to-date and you will have the opportunity to complete guided practice exam questions to get you familiar with the exam requirements.
+You will also have the opportunity to complete guided practice exam questions to get you familiar with the exam requirements.

 There is no coursework.
-Instead there are exams at the end of Year 11.
+Instead there are 2 exams at the end of year 11.

 Skills for Life | ASDAN (double option)